Caroline Wong

-Caroline Wong is an American chief cybersecurity leader who has worked to advance software security programs and promote the mission, vision, and values D&I in cybersecurity.
+Caroline Wong is an American chief cybersecurity executive who has worked to advance software security programs and promote the mission, vision, and values diversity and inclusion in cybersecurity.
 Throughout her career, Wong has been working to "boost the number of women in the field" and advocate for workplace equality.
 She regularly speaks at industry events and in publications such as The Washington Post and CBS News, and publishes editorial articles on topics such as DevSecOps alignment, infosec best practices, diversity in cybersecurity, and women in tech.

 Biography

 Caroline Wong was born in San Francisco in 1983.
 Her mother studied microbiology in school and her uncles run their own engineering firms.
 She later received a bachelor's degree in electrical engineering and computer science from UC Berkeley and holds a certificate in finance and accounting from Stanford University Graduate School of Business.
 Early in her career, Wong worked as a Cigital consultant, a Symantec product manager, and held cybersecurity leadership roles at eBay and Zynga.
 Wong now works as the Chief Strategy Officer at Cobalt.
 Cobalt is a cybersecurity startup which connects highly skilled hackers with organizations who need their software tested for security vulnerabilities.